 Believe it or not, ice cream wasn’t always a popular treat.
 The International Dairy Foods Association dates ice cream back to the second century B.C.
 There are several references to a snow and ice flavored treat that Alexander the Great enjoyed, as well as references to the Biblical character King Solomon.
 The term “cream ice” wasn’t evoked until sometime in the 16th century though, from King Charles the first and the Medici family in the mid-1500s.
 Finally, in 1660, ice cream was made available to more than just the royals.

-America adopted ice cream in the 1700s, but it was considered a rare and exotic dessert enjoyed mostly by the upper class until insulated ice houses were invented in 1800.
+America adopted ice cream in the 1700s; President Jefferson is credited with bringing the first ice cream recipe to the states, and his recipe is still in use at Mount Rushmore.
+It was considered a rare and exotic dessert enjoyed mostly by the upper class until insulated ice houses were invented in 1800.
 Ask your kids if they can imagine a world without ice cream!

 Science Behind the Sugary Sweet Treat